Vivek-Verma-git/Data_analytics/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, contact [your email] or visit [your GitHub profile].
+For any inquiries, contact vivekkumar79756@gmail.com or visit https://github.com/Vivek-Verma-git .